inodb/metassemble/README.md

 3. Installation
 ===============
 After installing all the dependencies the scripts should work as is.
 You can do a test run with `cd test && make test`, which downloads a small set from the HMP project and runs a subset of all different assembly strategies in the MetAssemble pipeline.

 4. Usage
 ========
-See the example in test/.
-There is a test/Makefile and a test/Makefile-sbatch which set some input paramaters and then include scripts/Makefile and scripts/Makefile-sbatch respectively.
+See example in examples/chris-mock.
+There is a Makefile and a Makefile-sbatch which set some input paramaters and then include scripts/metassemble.mk and scripts/metassemble-scheduler.mk respectively.
 Hopefully that is clear enough to help you understand how to run your own subset of the available assembly strategies.
 If you want to change the resource usage per rule, change Makefile-sbatch accordingly.
 In the future I might add automatic computation of the resource usage.
 For assembly this is unfortunately still a problem, since it depends on the complexity of your sample and not just the filesize.
 The specified resource usage is for a library of ~1M and a mixed community of 60 bacteria and archaeae.

 To see which assemblies have been created: